replit/kaboom/doc/13-multiboom.md

 Multiboom is a fun Kaboom feature that lets you play with Kaboom by creating two Kaboom contexts on one page.

-In this tutorial, we'll use Multiboom to create two similar contexts consisting of two sprites with a spin and scale effect.
+In this tutorial, we'll use Multiboom to create two similar contexts consisting of two sprites with a spin-and-scale effect.
 You can find the code we use in this tutorial in [our repl](https://replit.com/@ritza/multiboom).

 ![multiboom](multiboom.png)